andreasolden/simulate_triple_difference/README.md

 * 2.simulate.R creates 4 files, also included in the folder r_scripts/sim_res
 * The raw data is available in r_scripts//data/raw_data.

 To ensure reproducibility of the packages/environment we use the package 'renv'.
-Documentation is available at: https://cran.r-project.org/web/packages/renv/vignettes/renv.html
+Documentation is available at: https://cran.r-project.org/web/packages/renv/vignettes/renv.html and https://rstudio.github.io/renv/articles/renv.html

 Note: